Asymptotic-Type Dimension Bounds through Combinatorial Approaches: Preliminaries

-The \emphd{asymptotic dimension} of $X$, denoted by $\asdim(X)$, is the minimum $n \in \N$ \ep{if it exists} such that for every $r > 0$, there exists an $(r, D(r))$-cover of $n+1$ layers for some $D(r)<\infty$.
+\begin{definition}[Asymptotic dimension] Let $(X,\dist)$ be a metric space.
+The \emphd{asymptotic dimension} of $X$, denoted by $\asdim(X)$, is the minimum $n\in\N$ (if it exists) such that for every $r>0$ there exists an $(r,D(r))$-cover of $X$ with $n+1$ layers for some $D(r)<\infty$.
 We call $D(r)$ the \emphdef{control function}.
-If no such $n$ exists, then we set $\asdim(X) \defeq \infty$. \end{definition} There are more restrictive analogs of the asymptotic dimension, when we require the control function to grow linearly as $r$ tends to infinity.
+If no such $n$ exists, we set $\asdim(X):=\infty$. \end{definition}

+There are more restrictive analogues of the asymptotic dimension, obtained by requiring linear growth of the control function.